syncfusion-content/winui-docs/winui/Polar-Chart/Getting-Started.md

 ## Initialize chart axis

-`Chart`supports default axes, so that these axes ([PrimaryAxis]() and [SecondaryAxis]()) will get generated automatically based upon the data bind to the chart.
+[SfPolarChart]() supports default axes, so that these axes ([PrimaryAxis]() and [SecondaryAxis]()) will get generated automatically based upon the data bind to the chart.

 Axes will be explicitly specified for it's customization purpose.
-The initialization of an empty chart with two axes as shown below,
+The initialization of an empty polar chart with two axes as shown below,

 {% tabs %}